• English

 Nevertheless, the implementation of MBIs and the creation of a working market remains a challenge.
 In general, taxes, fees and charges may be viewed as regulatory approaches to limit external damage to biodiversity, while subsidies and eco-labelling are useful market based instruments to foster the provision of biodiversity assets.

-The final report for this project by Ingo Bräuer, Rainer Müssner et al. is now available for download [pdf, 520 KB, English].
+The final report The Use of Market Incentives to Preserve Biodiversity [pdf, 520 KB, English] for this project by Ingo Bräuer, Rainer Müssner et al. is available for download.